Skip to content

 Common problems connecting Mirth to Synura and how to fix them.

-Cause: stunnel is not running, or it is not configured to listen on port 2575.
+Cause: stunnel is not running, or is not configured to listen on port 6661.

 Fix: